-I think many would think efficiency and effectiveness are similar terms for measures.
-If so, think again, since you really need both types of measures when identifying the most suitable goals and measures to assess your marketing or business effectiveness.
-It’s fine to say the difference doesn’t matter especially, but I think that understanding the difference helps you create a better set of measures!
+If so, think again, since whatever the type of process you really need both types of measures when identifying the most suitable goals and measures to assess your marketing or business effectiveness.
+It's fine to say the difference doesn't matter especially, but I think that understanding the difference helps you create a better set of measures!

-I hope to show you that here where I’ll give a brief definition of each and show examples of efficiency and effectiveness measures applied to digital marketing.
+I hope to show why the difference is important in this article where I'll give a brief definition of each and show examples of efficiency and effectiveness measures applied to digital marketing.

 The simple, often used, definition of efficiency is ("doing the thing right").

 We need this measure for marketing activities and business processes since it helps us see when we are minimising resources or time needed to complete a process, i.e. we are keeping our costs low.
 In digital marketing, for example, efficiency involves increasing conversion rates and reducing costs of acquisition.

 Within digital marketing, common efficiency measures across the areas of the the digital marketing activities of the RACE framework are:

 The simple definition of effectiveness is ("doing the right thing").

 In digital marketing, effectiveness involves supporting broader marketing objectives and often indicates the contribution of the online channel.

 Across the digital marketing activities of the RACE framework, examples of effectiveness measures are:

 You can see that sometimes it's not possible to definitively state which is which, but for the main thing is to review that you have a good coverage of each.